AlexandrSokolov/async-demo/spring_async/SPRING.ASYNC.README.md

 ### Running not-async methods via async helper

-1. All tasks that takes time to implement are not defined with async method.
+1. All heavy tasks that takes time to execute are not defined as async method.
     They are plain java object, that returns result, [See `Task`](src/main/java/com/savdev/demo/async/domain/Task.java).
 2. We create an async wrapper/utility class, [see `AsyncWrapper`](src/main/java/com/savdev/demo/async/domain/AsyncWrapper.java):
     ```java